top of page

 Universal%20Forms%20PromoFade1_edited.jp

-Electromagnetic phenomena has always been at the centre of Vijay Thillaimuthu's practice.
-Whether fascinated by the discovery of self generating tones through signal feedback, or the realisation that voltage could deflect and guide rays of light in laser display systems, the driving force has always been the joyful exploration of electricity as well as the visceral, transcendental experiences it could produce in expression as sound, vibration and light.
+Electromagnetic phenomena has always been at the centre of Vijay Thillaimuthu’s practice.
+Whether fascinated by the discovery of self generating tones through signal feedback, or the realisation that voltage could deflect and guide rays of light in analogue monitors and laser display systems.
+The driving force has always been the joyful exploration of electricity as well as the visceral, transcendental experiences it could produce in expression as sound, vibration and light.

 About